 Oaksterdam University, America’s first cannabis college was founded 2007 to provide students with the highest quality training for the cannabis industry.
 Since opening its doors, thousands of students have learned how to grow medicinal quality cannabis and have gained important skills for success in the cannabis industry.
 Our instructors are the most knowledgeable in the industry and our alumni are the most active in the world.
 Become the expert in the room!

 ProgressivePunch (progressivepunch.org) is the most encompassing searchable database of Congressional voting records available on the web.
 Searchable by individual member of Congress, zip code & any one of 160 different issue categories it offers detailed, non-partisan, easy-to-read narrative vote descriptions and uses an algorithm contrasting the most progressive Democrats vs. the Republican Caucus to generate various scores (Lifetime, Crucial Votes etc.) indicating how progressive each member of Congress is.
+Progressive Kick is a national progressive SuperPAC & 527, focused on elections and incumbent accountability.
+We focus on the United States Congress and state legislatures, engaging in tough but winnable primary and general elections.
+Imagine the Left end of the possible a la Paul Wellstone.
+We’re on the cutting edge of 21st century messaging technologies.

 Corporations have their lobbyists in Washington, D.C.; the people need advocates too.
 That’s where Public Citizen (citizen.org) comes in.
 We serve as the people’s voice in the halls of power, championing citizen interests before Congress, the executive branch agencies and the courts.
 We work for reduced corporate influence over government; clean, safe and sustainable energy; a strong regulatory system; safe drugs and affordable health care; citizen access to the courts; and a trade agenda that can benefit Americans rather than multinational corporations.
 We take no government or corporate money, which enables us to remain fierce and independent advocates for the people.